Accreditation

 Hosting Organizations

-The 18th Annual International Symposium on Ventricular Arrhythmias: Pathophysiology & Therapy is hosted by the Department of Medicine, Division of Cardiology, University of Pennsylvania Health System, Philadelphia, PA and the Division of Cardiology, The Mount Sinai Hospital, New York, NY.
+The 19th Annual International Symposium on Ventricular Arrhythmias: Pathophysiology & Therapy is hosted by the Division of Cardiology, The Mount Sinai Hospital, New York, NY and the Department of Medicine, Division of Cardiology, University of Pennsylvania Health System, Philadelphia, PA

 Target Audience